SnoopWare/usbsnoop/README.md

 cmake ..
 ```

 Then open the generated Visual Studio solution and build it.
+During build, password inputs will be prompted for generation and use of SSL certificates.
+For local use you may choose a simple password, e.g. "x".

 The resulting executable will be placed in `build\$(Configuration)`, e.g. in `build\Debug`.

 ## Deployment